-Homemade tartar sauce is super easy to make, which is why I rarely purchase it already made.
+Homemade tartar sauce is super easy to make, which is why I rarely purchase it already made any more.
 You only need a few ingredients that you probably already have.
 And it costs pennies to make.

-This is somewhat of an old fashioned tartar sauce recipe, but you can always substitute or leave out ingredients you don’t want.
+This classic tartar sauce recipe is delicious as-is, but you can always substitute or leave out ingredients you don’t want.
 However, try it this way first because it’s delicious.

-Easy Old Fashioned Tartar Sauce for Fish and Other Seafood
+Easy Tartar Sauce for Fish and Other Seafood

 Although you can purchase it already made, there is no need since it’s so easy to make from scratch.

 This easy tartar sauce recipe will make you a believer in making all of your own dipping sauce.

 It doesn’t take a long time to make, and you can whip it up while the fish cooks.
 Or you can prepare it in advance and stick it in the fridge to chill for a while.

 You may also enjoy this flavorful cocktail sauce that’s also good on any kind of fish.

 I always make it homemade cocktail sauce for shrimp, oysters, and other shellfish.
 It’s truly a delicious condiment.